input-output-hk/cardano-documentation/README.md

 ## Cardano explained

-Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ada cryptocurrency.
+Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ADA cryptocurrency.
 It is the first blockchain platform to evolve out of a scientific philosophy and a research-first driven approach.

 The Cardano platform has been designed from the ground up and verified by an